Glossary

 Private key #

 Every bitcoin address has a public key and a corresponding private key, together they are called a keypair.
 If you have access to both the public and private key, you effectively control the funds in the address.
-As with HD Wallets there are also keypairs that control branches in the hierarchical tree of the wallet, and at the very top is the extended keypair (x-pub and x-prv for short) that control all the addresses in the wallet.
+As with HD wallets there are also keypairs that control branches in the hierarchical tree of the wallet, and at the very top is the extended keypair (x-pub and x-prv for short) that control all the addresses in the wallet.

 The private key is a 64 hexadecimal (or 256 if described in binary 1’s and 0’s) character string generated by the encryption algorithm.
 They look something like this in hexadecimal form: